jagruti20-04/Weather-Monitoring-Application/README.md

    cd weather-monitoring

-Configuration of MySQL database:
+## Configuration of MySQL database:

 Create a new database named weather_monitoring.
 Update the application.properties file with your database connection details.

 spring.datasource.url=jdbc:mysql://localhost:3306/weather_monitoring

 spring.datasource.username=your_username

 spring.datasource.password=your_password

 spring.jpa.hibernate.ddl-auto=update

-Add your OpenWeatherMap API key in the application.properties:
+## Add your OpenWeatherMap API key in the application.properties:

 weather.api.key=your_api_key
+If you do not have an API key, you can obtain one by signing up at [OpenWeatherMap](https://openweathermap.org/).

+ update your api key at WeatherService also private final String API_KEY = "your_api_key";

 Build the project using Maven: